Return to the first page of this site

 Thailand has a large Chinese population and there are lots of pharmacies and doctors specialising in Chinese medicine.
 The pharmacies are easily recognised by the strange items they stock - roots, herbs, tree bark, animal parts, etc. The smell inside a Chinese pharmacy is actually very pleasant.
 I have watched fascinated as the pharmacist prepares prescriptions using a set of scales to mix weird and wonderful ingredients before wrapping them up in pieces of plain paper.

 My view of Eastern medicine is that it definitely has a place alongside Western medicine.
 Western medicine is quite destructive.
-Doctors make a diagnosis and then prescribe something to kill the problem but what else does the medicine destroy?
+Western doctors make a diagnosis and then prescribe something to kill the problem but what else does the medicine destroy?
 Eastern medicine takes a more holistic approach where balance is very important and the whole body is looked at.
 Something out of balance in one part of the body may be causing problems elsewhere.
 As a visitor to this site wrote and told me, Chinese medicine has been around for 6,000 years so they must know a thing or two by now.

 I once went to a Chinese pharmacy in Penang to get something for an excruciatingly painful sore throat.
 I was hoping I would get a strange 6,000 year old remedy consisting of weird ingredients.
 Instead the pharmacist sold me a pack of Strepsils.